Thursday, July 11, 2024

 I was a manager who assigned an important project to a person who worked for me.
 So, I stopped by his office multiple times to check on how well it was going and to offer help.
 He later stopped in my office and told me that it bothered him when I checked on his work so much.
 It seemed to him, that I was showing that I didn't trust him or his capability to complete the project without my help - my "checkups" made him anxious.

-I was surprised by his feedback yet couldn't doubt its authenticity.
-I could have disregarded the feedback by discrediting the sender; yet, he was a good man.
+I was surprised by his feedback; yet, couldn't doubt its authenticity.
+I may've disregarded the feedback by discrediting the sender; yet, he was a good man.
 Over time, I did change the way I worked with people within my work groups.
 Yet, I didn't apply the principle too well to other areas of my life.
 I was beginning to learn the value of detachment and to trust others with their own lives - to treat them more fully with dignity and respect.

 Today, I rarely have an opinion regarding what another person should do with their lives.
 I enjoy understanding others more and have developed more meaningful and less guarded relationships with others.
 It seems that my life is more influential as I walk side-by-side others rather than giving them unwanted advice.
 Might unwanted advice be disguised criticism?